lukeshorejones/lukeshorejones.github.io/about.md

 My favourite programming language is Python, but I also have experience in Java, SQL, and Haskell.
 I am also familiar with HTML and CSS.

-My GCSEs (2011-2016) and my A-Levels (2016-2018) were earned at West Derby School.
-During my GCSEs, I earned 3 A* grades and 6 A grades, including an A* in Maths and A grades in English Language and Literature.

-During my A-Levels, I earned a Distinction* in ICT, an A in Maths and Physics, and a C in Further Maths.